Grand Master Ma Jian Feng

 In recollection, Master Ma would always sigh, feeling quite badly that he never saw his Sifu (martial arts master) again, due to the circumstances of his life at that turbulent time in history.

 To benefit from other teaching styles, Master Ma later learned from two other famous masters of Northern style martial arts: Gu Ruzhang and Suen Yuk Fung.
 Returning home in , he discovered that Japan had invaded China.

 Consequently, Master Ma decided that it was his duty to use his martial arts skills to help his country.
 He promoted martial arts by establishing training centers.
 As a result the awareness of the Northern martial arts styles increased dramatically in Southern China.

 Ma Kin Fung | Celebrated Martial Artist

-Most importantly, Master Ma was very enthusiastic to promote martial arts.
-He grew to be very well known in South China and in the martial arts community in general for more then twenty years.
-His dedication to endorse the Northern style in particular gained him many good students in China and overseas.
+Most importantly, Master Ma was enthusiastically promoting martial arts.
+Ma Kin Fung became very well known in South China and the martial arts community, in general.
+His dedication to the propagation of the Northern style, in particular, gained him many good students in China and overseas.

-Master Ma Kin Fung took pleasure in sharing with his students stories about the past, culture and politics; and discussing current affairs, world issues, and of course martial arts.
-He spoke not only about fighting, but also about the virtues of studying martial arts and its moral dimension.
-His advice to students was meant to enlighten them to realize the virtues of what being a good martial artist meant and how to develop their own good qualities as individuals.
+Master Ma Kin Fung took pleasure in sharing, with his students, stories about the past, culture, and politics; and discussing current affairs, world issues, and of course, martial arts.
+He spoke about fighting and the virtues of studying martial arts from a moral perspective.
+His advice to students was often regarding the “virtue” of what being a “good martial artist” meant and how to develop their good qualities as individuals.